MrBeard89/parteshirts_webshop_ui/README.md

 MERN Stack:
 Fetching data from MongoDB with Axios and using NodeJs server with ExpressJs and Nodemon

-I'm using Heroku for Server, and NetLify for Frontend
+I'm using Google Cloud Run for Server, and NetLify for Frontend

 If you like my work , feel free to contact me !